Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Most foreign passengers require a visa to enter Libya.
 Tourist visas must be organised in advance, but can sometimes be issued on arrival; provided that travellers are holding a copy of a letter issued by the Libyan immigration authorities, confirming that a visa will be granted to them upon their arrival at the airport.
 This copy must be sent to the office of the transporting carrier in Libya at least 24 hours in advance.
 Visitors travelling to Libya for touristic purposes are also required to convert USD 1,000 (or equivalent) in freely convertible cash, or to debit the amount from a valid credit card upon their arrival at the airport.
 Failure to do so will result in the traveller being refused entry to Libya.
 Note that admission and transit will be refused to holders of (i) documents containing a valid or expired visa for Israel, or (ii) tickets showing an Israeli destination.
 All visitors must also hold proof of sufficient funds to cover their expenses while in Libya, and a yellow fever vaccination certificate (if arriving within six days or leaving or transiting through an infected area).
 Please note that the volatile political situation in Libya means that visa/entry requirements often change abruptly, and as such, travellers should make sure they are in possession of up-to-date information BEFORE leaving home.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 There are no major health risks associated with travel to Libya.
 Visitors travelling from infected areas require a yellow fever vaccination certificate.
-Travellers are encouraged to get vaccinations for tetanus, hepatitis A, hepatitis B, and typhoid.
-Healthcare facilities in Libya are basic and travellers are advised to have full health insurance.
-In remote areas there may be no health facilities at all, therefore travellers are advised to carry their own basic medications.
-Tap water in Libya is chlorinated, but it is advised that visitors drink only bottled or boiled water.
+Travellers are encouraged to get vaccinations for tetanus, hepatitis A, hepatitis B and typhoid.
+Healthcare facilities in Libya are basic and travellers are advised to have full travel insurance.
+In remote areas, there may be no health facilities at all and so travellers are advised to carry their own basic medications.
+Tap water in Libya is chlorinated, but it's advised that visitors drink only bottled or boiled water.